Green

 Removal of biological contamination

 Some species of bacteria produce colonies and spores, which agglomerate in spherical clusters (e.g. Bacillus subtilis).
 The use of a biocide can destroy microorganisms on the surface of such clusters but often leaves the innermost bacteria intact.
-Flocs of fine particles e.g. clay can entrap bacteria which can also protect them against disinfection [Mir, 1997].
+Flocs of fine particles e.g. clay can entrap bacteria which can also protect them against disinfection.
 Due to these problems alternative methods of purifying water are being investigated and amongst these the application of ultrasound is proving to be of considerable interest.
 Ultrasound is able to inactivate bacteria, make them more susceptible to biocides and/or deagglomerate bacterial clusters or flocs depending upon the power and frequency applied through a number of physical, mechanical and chemical effects arising from acoustic cavitation.

 Removal of Chemical contamination